 Mekenna shares one experience while walking on Orange Avenue.

-“There was a woman squatted down in front of a store who must have been on a work break, smoking an e-cigarette.
-Her face was covered by the smoke, and I froze, and I took a picture.”
+“A woman was sitting down in front of a store on a work break, smoking an e-cigarette.
+Her face was covered by smoke, and I froze and took a picture.”

 Mekenna asked the woman if she could take a picture, and ended up taking several.